undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 and it should have a warning if you don't run it with `-j$(nproc)`, since I did that once and the build took ages longer than it needed to
 - ~~Maybe this is because I haven't created ultra optimized export templates yet but I found the resulting executable to be fairly chunky at around 100mb which is around the same for a electron app~~
 It was because I hadn't created a optimized build
-- IMO In the export template options:
-`Embed Pck` should be turned on by default
-& The icon should be by default generated from your project icon (Usually stored at `icon.png`)
+- IMO The export icon should be by default generated from your project icon (Usually stored at `icon.png`) - Also a nitpick
 - This isn't really an issue just a way where Godot could be smarter by default:
 When importing images or sprites, Godot by default filters / anti aliases the image, this as you can imagine destroys any quality in pixel art till you find the 2 buttons you need to press in the import menu to get it to work.
 ![button in question](/assets/images/dump/806b5ab4-bf5b-47e2-9d86-a9bdc088e5f0.webp)